Agile – Circa 1997

 “One of the most successful extranet application development projects in CWC history” – Project Sponsor

-INControl was CWC’s major extranet application, which enabled all its corporate clients to manage their call routing through the CWC Intelligent Network via a plain old web browser.
+INControl was CWC’s major extranet application, which enabled all its corporate clients to manage their telephone call routing through the CWC Intelligent Network via a plain old web browser.
 This replaced their previous service which had involved long and error-prone telephone conversations, plus exchanges of faxes, between customers and CWC’s specialist call centre staff.

 The INControl project had spent a long, long time in the Fuzzy Front End.
 The client – Cable & Wireless Communications – agonised over both the idea and the proposed technologies (WebLogic, Java, J2EE, Swing, etc.).
 Sun Microsystems had sponsored a number of technology demonstrators in order to close the deal and sell the necessary tin and string.